Meet Our Volunteers

 Leslie’s education and professional training is in the field of primatology, however she loves animals of all kinds.
 Leslie has worked on several conservation and research projects in the US and in Africa.
 Her interest in bats started in 2004 when she was doing a study of the slow loris in the night house at the zoo.
 The fruit bat exhibit was right across from the slow loris exhibit and the bats seemed to always be vocalizing about one thing or another.
 It was then that she realized bats are very similar to primates and has been curious about them ever since.
 Leslie drives over two hours each way to spend a few hours volunteering at Bat World once a week.

-Michelle is Director of Bat World Alamo, based in San Antonio, Texas.
-Licensed to rehabilitate wildlife in both Texas and Louisiana, she specializes in bats, skunks and opossums.
+Michelle is licensed to rehabilitate wildlife in both Texas and Louisiana, she specializes in bats, skunks and opossums.
 Michelle is also the Founder and President of Southern Wildlife Rehab, Inc. Her past experience has been with the Wildlife Orphanage, 1992; San Antonio Zoo and Aquarium, docent, 1993-1998, and she served on the board for the Louisiana Wildlife Rehabilitators Association from 2011-2014.
 Michelle graduated from UTSA with a Bachelor of Arts in Psychology and currently works as a paralegal and mitigation specialist in criminal defense.

 Bat World Sanctuary volunteer Attorney Randy Turner has been an avid animal lover all his life.
 He has worked on elephant conservation in Kenya, black rhinoceros conservation in Zimbabwe, and worked extensively with ex-captive orangutans that had been confiscated by the Indonesian government, gradually re-introducing them into the wild.
 Randy is past Vice president of the Humane Society of North Texas, served as President of the Texas Humane Legislation Network, and chair of the Animal Law Section of the State Bar of Texas (of which he was a founding member in 1996).
 Randy regularly defends animal rights activists and represents several animal rescue and welfare organizations, including Bat World Sanctuary.
 In June of 2012 Randy represented us against our cyber-stalker and won a judgement of 6.1 Million against her.
 Without Randy’s help, we may not have survived her vicious online attacks.
 We are very proud to have him as both legal counsel and a regular volunteer at Bat World Sanctuary.